 Are you so sure the flying bug you just saw isn’t a termite that you’re willing to bet thousands of dollars on termite damage repair?
 There are four bugs that look like termites or cause damage that looks like the work of termites.
 Maybe that flying insect you saw is one of them.
 Here are four bugs that look like termites and how to identify them.

 Our guide includes photos and comparison tables to help you.

 Warning: If you may have termites, we highly recommend a professional diagnosis!

 Termites can be detrimental to your home.
 Fortunately, we’ve partnered with Orkin to give you an expert opinion and free quotes on addressing termite issues.

 Or call (866) 905-3631 to speak with an expert for free.

 Process takes only a few minutes.

-Here are four bugs (with pictures
+Here are four bugs that look like termites (with pictures).